calebelee05/CS180-Lab23-Team1-Project/README.md

     - double getPrice(): Returns the price of the item.
     - String getDescription(): Returns the description of the item.
     - String getSellerID(): Returns the seller ID of the item.
+    - String getBuyerID(): Returns the buyer ID of the item.
     - void setSellerID(String sellerID): Sets the seller ID of the item.
+    - void setBuyerID(String buyerID): Sets the buyer ID of the item.
     - void setPrice(double price): Sets the price of the item.
     - void setDescription(String description): Sets the description of the item.
     - void setName(String itemName): Sets the name of the item.